 |When too many links to a page include the target keyword, it may look spammy.
 Google may penalize you for “over-optimization.”Don’t try too hard to get links with your exact keyword as link text.
 It looks unnatural.
 Balance is good.|

-To see if a link from a website is valuable, look up the site on Open Site Explorer.
+To see if a link from a website is valuable, look up the site on Link Explorer.
 This “search engine of links” shows the link popularity of any site and measures it as “domain authority” on a scale of 1 to 100.
 This is the size of the balls in the diagrams above!
 Keep in mind, the free version of this tool is limited, showing only some links and may be used only a few times per day.